maurodoglio/maurodoglio.github.io/_posts/2016-01-18-mozreview-update-reviewer-status.markdown

 layout: post
 tags: [mozreview, ux]
 ---
 A number of people are confused by how we display the status of each review request in the commits table UI and how it relates to bugzilla flags.
-To make it clear who has reviewed and who is still waiting to review we decided to surround the reviewer name with a green background once the reviewer has given a ship-it.
+To make it clear who has reviewed and who is still waiting to review MozReview now surrounds the reviewer name with a green background once the reviewer has given a ship-it.

 ![](/public/images/uuE1CN5.jpg)